Puffy eyes in the morning? From eye creams to lifestyle tweaks, here’s what can help dial them down

 • Size: 10ml

-This eye cream’s intensely moisturising and protective formula has been created with the needs of hypersensitive skin in mind to help soothe irritation, puffiness and reaction trepidation.
-Enriched with the brand’s signature Avène Thermal Spring Water, as well as decongesting dextran sulfate and bisabolol that helps to shield skin against the elements, it’s the ideal partner for stressed-out under-eye skin.
+This eye cream’s intensely moisturising and protective formula has been created with the needs of hypersensitive skin in mind to help soothe irritation and puffiness.
+Enriched with the brand’s signature Avène Thermal Spring Water, as well as decongesting dextran sulfate and bisabolol to help to shield skin against the elements, it’s the ideal partner for stressed-out under-eye skin.

 Best eye cream for puffy eyes and dry skin

 A treat and treatment in one for disguising sleepiness, these whale-shaped eye gels offer both functionality and fun in spades.
-Its formula of de-puffing and conditioning coconut extract, moisturising hyaluronic acid and antioxidant-rich pine extract provides a generous serving of skin benefits – simply pop one under each eye (tails facing in or out) and leave on for 10 to 15 minutes.
+Its conditioning formula of coconut extract, moisturising hyaluronic acid and pine extract provides a generous serving of skin benefits – simply pop one under each eye (tails facing in or out) and leave on for 10 to 15 minutes.